 What we do know largely comes from what’s called “interpretatio Romano” which was a practice of taking indigenous deities in the places the Romans conquered, and then syncretizing those gods and goddesses to their own.

-When the Romans did this to Brigantia, they felt that Minerva was the most suitable goddess from their own tradition to synthesize with her.
-As a result, there was a temple in Northern England dedicated to Brigantia / Minerva, and in depictions of her she is wearing a crown of fire or light.
+When the Romans did this to Brigantia, they felt that Minerva, Fortuna and Victoria were the most suitable goddesses from their own tradition to synthesize with her.

 Although people tend to be more familiar with the story of Brigid’s perpetual flame at Kildare in Ireland, we actually know with more certainty that there was a perpetual flame kept for Brigantia, and with less certainty that there was a perpetual flame kept at Kildare.